JackCurragh/TranslonScorer/README.md

 Please ensure that:
 1. All required input files exist and are readable
 2. File formats match the expected types (BAM, FASTA, GTF, etc.)
-3. Chromosome notation is consistent across annotation and coverage files
+3. For genomic BAMs: Chromosome notation is consistent across annotation and BAM files
+4. For transcriptomic BAMs: Transcript IDs in the BAM match those in the annotation

 ## Contributing